TokardDev/MVNgine/README.md

 [var trust_level 3]
 [var trust_level +2] # increase trust level
 [if trust_level >= 5]
-    @You trust Copper with your life because they have proven their loyalty in countless ways [else]
+    You trust Copper with your life because they have proven their loyalty in countless ways [else]
-    @You doesn't seem convinced yet, Copper's tail flicking nervously as they consider your actions.
+    You doesn't seem convinced yet, Copper's tail flicking nervously as they consider your actions.
 [endif]

 ```